 Peruvian Culture maintains a diversity of festivals and traditions that make up the cultural heritage.
-Peruvian holidays throughout the year lend color and flavor to our day to day, with celebrations that, between vibrant dances and acts of deep religious devotion, fill Peruvian life with passion and happiness.
+Peruvian holidays throughout the year lend color and flavor to our day-to-day, with celebrations that, between vibrant dances and acts of deep religious devotion, fill Peruvian life with passion and happiness.

-There are 15 saints with processions each leaving their temple or church to make a visit to the Main Square of Cusco and then enter the Basilica of the Cathedral, where they will remain for 8 days until "The Octave" arrives, day in which the saints are taken out and taken to their temple or church of origin.
+There are 15 saints with processions each leaving their temple or church to make a visit to the Main Square of Cusco and then enter the Basilica of the Cathedral, where they will remain for 8 days until "The Octave" arrives, the day on which the saints are taken out and taken to their temple or church of origin.

-The Corpus Christi catholic church celebration begins on Wednesday (one day before the procession or central day) with the departure of each saint from his temple of origin.
+The Corpus Christi Catholic church celebration begins on Wednesday (one day before the procession or central day) with the departure of each saint from his temple of origin.
 Each one with a procession where the mayordomos or ¨Carguyoq¨ can be found, in some cases the mayor, the faithful who voluntarily decide to accompany their saint and accompanied by a band of musicians or ¨Q'aperos¨.
 After arriving at the Main Square, the statues of the saints are taken to the Cathedral and remain inside until the next day which is the procession.
 On Thursday all these people take their saint or virgin out of the Basilica of the Cathedral and the procession begins.
 The Main Square is full of people.

 It is the typical dish of these parties.
 Very difficult to find it at another time of the year.
-Throughout Cusco you can find the stalls with the striking whole cuys, some with their rocoto in the mouth.
-It is a very strong cold dish that brings: guinea pig, chicken, charki, homemade sausage, corn tortillas, cheese, corn and cooked fish egg.
+Throughout Cusco, you can find the stalls with the striking whole cuys, some with their rocoto in the mouth.
+It is a very strong cold dish that brings: guinea pig, chicken, charki, homemade sausage, corn tortillas, cheese, corn, and cooked fish egg.
 The portion costs 25 soles.

-The day before the procession in the plaza de armas we saw several dances that accompany the entrance of the saints and virgins to the cathedral.
+The day before the procession in the Plaza de Armas we saw several dances that accompany the entrance of the saints and virgins to the cathedral.

 It was the first time I witnessed a Mass in Spanish and Quechua, not only in the priest's speech but also in the songs.
 Listening to them, although I did not understand the lyrics, the melody and the tone of voice are very melancholic.
 I think there are few opportunities that these songs can be heard and are part of our musical heritage.

 For the main day, on the Thursday of the procession, early in the morning (before 9 am) you will be able to see the saints and virgins at the entrance of the cathedral.
-Good point to take pictures before all the faithful begin to arrive.
+A good point to take pictures before all the faithful begin to arrive.
 During the procession I recommend you to reserve a table on the balconies of any restaurant in the Plaza de Armas located on the second floor.
 From there you have a good view of the route of all the images.